-Rhythm Dance Requirements for Junior:

-Junior Solo Rhythm Dance: 2:50 +/- 10 seconds Music Requirements: Tango plus at least one of the following Dance Styles; Paso Doble, Flamenco, Spanish Waltz, Fandango, Bolero, Jota, Sevillanas, Milonga.
-Note: To comply with the ethical values of sports, any music chosen for Ice Dance competitions must not include aggressive and/or offending lyrics.
+ythm Dance Requirements for Junior: Junior Solo Rhythm Dance: 2:50 +/- 10 seconds - Music Requirements: Tango plus at least one of the following Dance Styles; Paso Doble, Flamenco, Spanish Waltz, Fandango, Bolero, Jota, Sevillanas, Milonga. nply with the ethical values of sports, any music chosen for Ice Dance must not include aggressive and/or offending lyrics.
 Edge Element One short edge element, but no more.
 The edge element must be held in position for a minimum of three seconds but cannot exceed seven seconds.
 Step Sequence Pattern must be midline or diagonal.
 The step sequence must fully utilize the ice surface and should include a variety of steps and turns.
-(See Step Sequences on page 31 for how to achieve levels) Note: The step sequence must be skated in a different Dance style than that of the Pattern Dance Element (Argentine Tango).
+Note: The step sequence must be skated in a different Dance style than that of the Pattern Dance Element (Argentine Tango).
 Not permitted elements: pattern regressions, loops and jumps of more than one-half rotation, dance spins, and pirouettes.
 Permitted: One stop up to 5 seconds.
 Sequential Twizzle Series One set of sequential twizzles.
 Two twizzles skated one right after the other with up to one step in between twizzles.
-May be skated anywhere in the program except in the required step sequence.
-Argentine Tango Pattern Dance Element 1AT - Section 1, Man's steps 1-18 & 2AT - Section 2, Woman's steps 19-31.
-Two (2) Sections of Argentine Tango skated in any order or one after the other or separately.
-Step #1 of 1AT skated at the Judges left side.
-Step #19 of 2AT skated at the Judges right side.
+May be skated anywhere in the program except in the required step sequence or PSt.
+Only one step between twizzles is allowed.
+Pattern Dance Element Section 1 (Man's steps 1-18) only of Argentine Tango, to be skated on the judges' side of the rink.
+The Man's Steps shall be skated by all competitors.
 Timing: The PDE must be skated in strict time to the music.
 The first step of the dance begins on beat one of a musical phrase.
 The PDE must be skated to the Tango Rhythm, with the range of tempo: 7 measures of 4 beats (96 beats per minute) plus or minus 2 beats per minute.
-Crossing the Long Axis is permitted for Steps #13 - 15 For more information see the pattern diagram on page 62.
+For more information see the pattern diagram on page 59.